Trezor One cryptocurrency hardware wallet review

 - Limited coin support: Trezor One doesn’t support as many coins as the more recent Trezor Model T or other hardware wallets.

-Compare Trezor One against other cryptocurrency wallets
+Compare Trezor One against other crypto wallets

 Frequently asked questions